NeueDarshan/simple_ConTeXt/README.md

 # Introduction

-This package aims to provide some support for working with the [ConTeXt][contextgarden] program.
+This [Sublime Text][sublimetext] package aims to provide some support for working with the [ConTeXt][contextgarden] program.
 In particular, it provides:

   - syntax files to markup ConTeXt source (and related) files,
   - auto-completion for the user-facing ConTeXt commands,